reasonableperson/pdf-split-by-bookmarks/README.md

   horrible and it doesn't have a command-line interface to the required functionality.
 Nonetheless, it is a dependency that can be easily installed with `apt-get` without creating licensing issues.
 This repository contains a shell wrapper around it.
+(If you just want to extract the bookmark metadata in a nicer format, you can use the `--json` flag to this script.)

 ## Usage